-Nowadays, digital technologies occupy most interstices of society.
+Nowadays, digital technologies occupy most of the interstices of society.
 While the global pandemic exposed glaring gaps, especially in developing countries, avoiding their mantra seems torturous.
 Undoubtedly, their rapid diffusion in the last 30 years is historical (Comin & Mestieri, 2018).
 However, once touted as unstoppable drivers for social change, many now perceive modern Information and Communication Technologies (ICTs) as triggers of some of the world’s societal challenges, climate change included.

 Surprisingly, digital technologies are conspicuously absent from high-level policy discussions on the environment, from the 1997 Kyoto Protocol through the 2015 Paris Agreement to the recent 2021 CoP26 in Glasgow.
 Indeed, the views on how ICTs can impact the environment are far from uniform.
 Recent research (Dwivedi et al., 2022) (Pan et al., 2022) (Santarius et al., 2020) (Zhang & Wei, 2022) provides a comprehensive overview of the links between the two.

 However, that body of research bypasses the concept of Sustainable Development (SD) and thus does not examine ICTs under such a lens.
 This commentary addresses that gap and explores ways ICTs could foster overall SD.
 It first reintroduces SD into the discussion and traces its relation to ICTs, as depicted in global development policy documents.
-It then critically reviews the main perspectives on their impact on the environment and explores ways digital technologies could foster comprehensive social inclusion, one of SD’s core pillars.
+It then critically reviews the main perspectives on their environmental impact and explores ways digital technologies could foster comprehensive social inclusion, one of SD’s core pillars.
 Finally, it concludes with suggestions for further ICT and SD research.

 Sustainable Development Revisited